nixworks/public/news/2014/04/11/index.md

 ##### 2014 Crimean crisis
 ### [Montenegro, Norway, Iceland and Albania join the list of countries supporting sanctions including asset freezings and travel bans directed at Russian individuals. ](/news/2014/04/11/montenegro-norway-iceland-and-albania-join-the-list-of-countries-supporting-sanctions-including-asset-freezings-and-travel-bans-directed-a.md)
-_Context: Albania, Iceland, supporting sanctions, 2014 Crimean crisis, Norway, Montenegro_
+_Context: Albania, 2014 Crimean crisis, supporting sanctions, Norway, Montenegro, Iceland_

 ##### New Citizens' Movement
 ### [The 4-year prison sentence of New Citizens' Movement founder Xu Zhiyong is upheld in a Chinese court. ](/news/2014/04/11/the-4-year-prison-sentence-of-new-citizens-movement-founder-xu-zhiyong-is-upheld-in-a-chinese-court.md)